Scthe/scthe.github.io/content/blog/2021-11-04-managing-opengl-state/2021-11-04-managing-opengl-state.md

 ---
-title: "Basics of declarative OpenGL state management"
+title: "Declarative OpenGL state management"
 permalink: "/blog/opengl-state-management/"
 excerpt: "Some parts of OpenGL API reach as far back as the year 1992 and it shows.
 Let's look at how to manage basic OpenGL state in a more stateless way."
 date: 2021-11-11 12:00:00